CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/data-types/credentials/usercredentials.md

 ### Password

 The Password is used to define the password to be used in authentication.
+This property is an [EncryptedText][] and so it must be encrypted, for more information on how to encrypt the password, see [EncryptedText][].

 | | |
 |--------------------|---------------------------|